onflow/flow-kmm/README.md

 ## Contributing

 We welcome contributions to the Flow KMM SDK!
-Please read our [CONTRIBUTING.md](https://chat.openai.com/CONTRIBUTING.md) file for guidelines on submitting issues, feature requests, and pull requests.
+Please read our [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines on submitting issues, feature requests, and pull requests.

 ## License

-The Flow KMM SDK is released under the [MIT License](https://chat.openai.com/LICENSE).
+The Flow KMM SDK is released under the [Apache License 2.0](./LICENSE).